Xilinx/RecoNIC/README.md

 If the program exits with an error saying libreconic.so is not found, you can try with "sudo env LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./send_recv", instead of "sudo ./send_recv".

 The above example allocates the QP (SQ, CQ and RQ) in the host memory.
-If you want the QP to be allocated in the host memory, you can simply replace "-l host_mem" with "-l dev_mem" on both receiver and sender nodes.
+You can allocate QPs on device memory as well by using "-l dev_mem" on both receiver and sender nodes.

 ## Applications